 By doing so, you initiate the decryption process for your files.
 Like encryption, this process runs in the background, and it can take a significant amount of time.

-FileVault is Enabled; What Now?
+FileVault is enabled; What now?

 After FileVault encrypts your Mac’s hard disk, you must enter a password every time you start up your Mac.
-However, FileVault requires a password to decrypt the drive.
-It will not need a password if you have customized it to log in for a specific user or administrator account automatically.
+However, FileVault requires a password to decrypt the drive; it will not need a password if you have customized it to log in for a specific user or administrator account automatically.

 FAQs